Torch Song

 Characters

-Arnold Beckoff (M, 25-30): The protagonist of the story.
+Arnold Beckoff (M/X, 25-30): The protagonist of the story.
 A Jewish gay man, drag queen, and torch singer.
 Firmly entrenched in gay culture and embraces his sexuality with pride.
 Hides a profound loneliness underneath his incessant wit and constant complaining.

-Alan (M, 18): A hustler turned aspiring model.
+Alan (M/X, 18): A hustler turned aspiring model.
 His dreams are too big and he’s experienced more than he should have at his age.
 Having once been rescued by Arnold, his love for him is now unwavering.

-David (M, 15): Arnold’s adopted son.
+David (M/X, 15): Arnold’s adopted son.
 A bright, handsome boy who’s too wise for his age.
 Once more skeptical, now more mischievous, and always understanding of how complex adult life can be.
 Desperately wants Arnold and Ed to end up together.

 Audition Process